Genital Herpes Quick Overview

-Genital herpes is a common, highly infectious disease caused by a virus that
+- Genital herpes is a common sexually-transmitted disease caused by a virus that infects genital areas.

-infects genital areas.
-It is transmitted from one person to another during sexual activity.
-Genital herpes causes blisters or groups of small ulcers (open sores) on and around the genitals in both men and women.
+- Genital herpes causes lesions in the form of blisters or groups of small ulcers (open sores) on and around the genitals in both men and women.

 Must Read Articles Related to Genital Herpes